Create and use Asana templates

 You can also duplicate tasks that have repeatable workflows.

-- Create a new task.
-We suggest you use “template” or “duplicate me” in the task name, so it’s easy to find using search and so nobody accidentally modifies it.
+- Use "template" or "duplicate me" in the task name, so it’s easy to find using search and so nobody accidentally modifies it.

 - Duplicate the task by clicking the ... button in the top right corner of the task, then selecting Duplicate task....